My Research

 Boling, K. S., Moscowitz, L. M., & Pardun, C. J. (2019, February).
 Eating for change: How media use and social justice impact consumer perceptions of ethical labels.
 Presented at the annual Interdisciplinary Conference at Winthrop University, Rock Hill, S.C.

 Boling, K. S. (2018, August).
 Enjoying crime: Examining disposition theory in the true crime podcast audience.
-Presented at the annual Association for Journalism and Mass Communication (AEJMC) conference in Washington, D.C.
+Presented at the annual Association for Education in Journalism and Mass Communication (AEJMC) conference in Washington, D.C.

 Boling, K. S. (2017, April).
 True Crime Podcasting: Journalism, Justice, or Entertainment?
 Paper presented at the Annual Conference for the Broadcast Education Association (BEA) in Las Vegas, NV.